tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 ## Permutation {#sec:permutation}

-Many spoken languages allow changing the order of some words (or groups of words) in a sentence without altering its original meaning; likewise, at a macroscopic level, sometimes is possible to swap the order of sentences within a phrase.
+Many spoken languages allow changing the order of some words (or groups of words) in a sentence without altering its original meaning; likewise, at a macroscopic level, sometimes it is possible to swap the order of sentences within a phrase.

 To avoid writing each and every variation of a sequence in which some atoms swap positions, you can enclose within **curly brackets** `{` and `}` the subproductions that need to be permutated.